thebkv/bkv/Jonah_01.md

 # Jonah 1 — BKV Study (The Flight of Conscience)

-The Book of Jonah is a short but powerful story of the soul's resistance to its own divine mission.
+Jonah's experience with the great beast can teach us about the soul's resistance to its own divine mission.

+It truly is a crazy amount of concentrated symbolism here.
+Jonah is one of the most brilliant pieces of psychological allegory in the Old Testament, packing the entire story of rebellion, consequence, and necessary regeneration into just four short chapters.

+In **Jonah 2**, the **Principle of Divine Conscience** must deal with the consequences of its flight from within the belly of the **Principle of Profound Humiliation**?

 ---